mythreya2023/Insta-scraper/README.md

 - **Chrome Extension**: JavaScript, HTML, and CSS for the frontend interface.
 - **Node.js Backend**: Handles the integration with Google Sheets API for data storage.

+In this github repo, IG_scraper folder is to launch as chrome extension in chrome browser.
+The node_env_files folder has files to put in a node environment, that runs in the backend when node server is on.

 ## Prerequisites to use this application